 By adhering to automotive engineering first principles, our patented SMS architecture in all its historical configurations – S1, S2, S2e, S3, S3h – has been designed to strike a balance between mechanical efficiency, performance and cost.
 Our SMS remains unique in the marketplace, and we are delighted to see it being used by so many top OEMs, research organisations and motorsports teams to help them evaluate their new vehicles, concepts, components, active safety systems and more.

 Ansible Motion’s DIL simulators are deployed around the world for ground vehicle development work.
-To learn more about our unique approaches and technologies, download our FREE white paper, “Better by design: 10 Advantages of Ansible Motion DIL Simulators”.
+To learn more about our unique approaches and technologies, download our FREE eBook, “Better by design: 10 Advantages of Ansible Motion DIL Simulators”.